indimail/indimail-virtualdomains/.github/README-indimail.md

 # Eliminating Duplicate Emails during local delivery

 Often you will find program like MS outlook, notorious for sending duplicate emails, flooding your inbox.
 IndiMail allows you to quickly deal with this proprietary nonsense by turning on duplicate eliminator in **vdelivermail**(8) - the default MDA.
-To turn on the duplicate eliminator in vdelivermail, you need to set **ELIMINATE_DUPS** and **MAKE_SEEKABLE** environment variables.
+To turn on the duplicate eliminator in <b>vdelivermail</b>, you need to set **ELIMINATE_DUPS** and **MAKE_SEEKABLE** environment variables.

 ```
 $ sudo /bin/bash